-"PPP & Health Care Enhancement Act"
+PPP & Health Care Enhancement Act PPP Flexibility Act

-Updated as of: 4/24/2020 12:48 PM (updates are highlighted in yellow)
+Updated as of: 6/6/2020 12:11 PM

 This is a summary.
 Each topic contains more detail as outlined in the CARES Act and by the SBA.

-If you need assistance with applying for PPP or SBA loans, please contact us.
+If you need assistance with applying for PPP or SBA loans or navigating the complexities after receiving a loan, please contact us.